-When most people think of celebrities or famous people from Seattle, they often think of former or deceased residents, like Bruce Lee, Jimi Hendrix, or Kurt Cobain.
+When most people think of celebrities or famous people from Seattle, they usually think of former or deceased residents—people like Bruce Lee, Jimi Hendrix, or Kurt Cobain.

-Many of the celebrities on this list own multiple residences across the country but all of them do maintain at least one in the Seattle area.
+Many of the celebrities below own multiple homes around the country, but all maintain at least one in or around Seattle.

 Eddie Vedder

-Eddie Vedder is the lead singer of the rock band Pearl Jam and currently lives in West Seattle.
-He’s stated in interviews that he loves the area and can still enjoy a certain level of anonymity walking down the street.
+Eddie Vedder, lead singer of Pearl Jam, lives in West Seattle.
+He’s mentioned in interviews that he loves the area and can still enjoy a decent level of anonymity when walking around.

-The half-joking, entirely friendly baseball rivalry between the Seattle Mariners and the San Diego Padres is referred to as “The Vedder Cup“, as he grew up in San Diego and now lives here.
-Ironically, Vedder himself is a big Chicago Cubs fan.
+The semi-joking baseball rivalry between the Mariners and the San Diego Padres is called “The Vedder Cup,” since Vedder grew up in San Diego and now lives here.
+Ironically, he’s a lifelong Chicago Cubs fan.

 Dave Matthews

-Although he was born in South Africa and raised in both Cambridge, England, and New York City, musician Dave Matthews has lived in Seattle with his wife and two children for many years.
+Born in South Africa and raised in England and New York, Dave Matthews has lived in Seattle for years with his wife and children.

 Anna Faris

-Anna Faris, star of the Scary Movie franchise, graduated from the University of Washington and graduated with a BA in English Literature.
-She has a home in the San Juan Islands where she recently married cinematographer Michael Barrett.
+Anna Faris, star of the Scary Movie franchise, is a UW grad with a BA in English Literature.
+She has a home in the San Juan Islands, where she recently married cinematographer Michael Barrett.

 Chris Pratt

-Chris Pratt grew up near Lake Stevens in Snohomish County and, after becoming an international star on NBC’s Parks and Recreation, returned to the area with his now ex-wife Anna Faris.
-Despite their divorce, he still spends time on his farm near San Juan.
+Chris Pratt grew up near Lake Stevens in Snohomish County.
+After rising to fame on Parks and Recreation, he returned to the area with his now ex-wife, Anna Faris.
+Despite their divorce, he still spends time on his farm in the San Juans.

 Ken Jennings

-Ken Jennings is the most famous game show contestant of all time, having won a total of over $4.5 million from Jeopardy! and over a million dollars combined between several other programs.
-His 74-day winning streak remains the longest in the show’s history.
+The most famous game show contestant in history, Ken Jennings won over $4.5 million on Jeopardy! and more than a million across other shows.
+His 74-game win streak remains the longest in the show’s history.

-He maintains a residence in Seattle, although he does spend a fair amount of time in Studio City, California, where he shares Jeopardy! hosting responsibilities with actress, author, and neuroscientist Mayim Bialik.
+He maintains a home in Seattle, although he spends a good portion of the year in Studio City, California, where he now co-hosts Jeopardy! alongside Mayim Bialik.

 Bill Nye